Chancellor Professor of Geology

 - STEM teacher preparation at the College of William & Mary: the recruitment, preparation, and retention of Math and Science Teachers: Noyce Scholars Program and the Teachers for a Competitive Tomorrow (TCT) Teaching Fellows Program

-She is also working with Mark Maier and Katherine Rowell on a project on Supporting community college faculty across the STEM disciplines.
+She worked with Mark Maier and Katherine Rowell on a project on Supporting community college faculty across the STEM disciplines.